9 Ways to Improve Supply Chain Resiliency in Response to the Executive Order on America’s Supply Chains

 6. Model and implement networks of the future: The executive order will push for more nearshoring of the manufacturing of critical components and products.
 It is reasonable to expect significant shifts in the centers of gravity of the existing networks with higher levels of fragmentation and shortening of supply chains.
 This has implications on capital investments, taking advantage of government incentives, routes to market, assessing alternate sources of supply, among other things.
 The aforementioned digital twin technologies can help model networks of the future and help you be better prepared.

-7. Turbocharge sustainability and diversity initiatives: With concerns about climate change and the topic of systemic racism coming to the fore, the Biden administration is also approaching the executive order through the lens of job creation in underserved communities and promoting a clean environment.
+7. Turbocharge sustainability and diversity initiatives: With concerns about climate change and the topic of systemic racism coming to the fore, the Biden administration is also approaching the executive order through the lens of job creation in underserved communities and using supply chain design to promote a clean environment.
 As nearshoring efforts ramp up, companies need to perform carbon footprint studies to ensure documentation and reports on the improvements being made to reduce greenhouse gas emissions.
 Hiring and supplier selection processes should account for diversity targets and focus on attaining them.
 Documenting sustainability and diversity initiatives will be critical as it is reasonable to expect the government to be incentivizing these activities.
 This also helps with corporate ESG (Environmental, Social, and Governance) priorities.

 8. Tighten the cyber security protocols: As the highlighted industries in the executive order are deemed to be of importance from a National Security perspective, cyber risks are cited as critical to be addressed.
 Companies in the aforementioned industries should focus efforts on auditing systems security and ensuring cyber risks are mitigated and appropriate defenses are in place.
 With the risk of a rogue hacker potentially bringing an entire supply chain down to its knees, organizations will need to be adequately prepared with cyber security measures and document the steps taken towards cyber security.